-AVAILABILITY
+AVAILABILITY and COMMUNICATION

-The most up-to-date version of this policy is accessible to all stakeholders on the school website.
-Additionally, teachers can find this policy in the Team Teachers' Group.
+The most current version of this policy is accessible to all stakeholders on the school website.
+Teachers can also access the policy in the Team Teachers' Group for easy reference.
+During the induction week, new teachers will receive comprehensive training to ensure their understanding and effective implementation of the policy.